-If you’re looking for a more lightweight sleeping bag rated to 30 degrees Fahrenheit, perhaps the NEMO Riff 30 is the better option for you.
+If you’re looking for a more lightweight sleeping bag rated at 30 degrees Fahrenheit, perhaps the NEMO Riff 30 is the better option for you.

 NEMO Disco 30 vs Ramsey 30

 While both of these sleeping bags boast a temperature rating of 30 degrees, their styles are quite different.
-While the Disco 30 is built in a roomy style for side sleepers and movement, the Ramsey 30 is known as a “mummy bag,” designed for those who sleep on their backs.
+While the ND 30 is built in a roomy style for side sleepers and movement, the Ramsey 30 is a “mummy bag,” designed for those who sleep on their backs.

 The Ramsey 30, like the Disco 30, features a draft collar, Thermo Gills for ventilation of body heat, and a breathable foot box area.
-The Ramsey 30 also packs into a smaller size compared to the Disco 30 and is slightly more lightweight.
+The Ramsey 30 also packs into a smaller size than the Disco 30 and is slightly more lightweight.